alibaba/pipcook/docs/tutorials/want-to-use-python.md

 ### `boa`

-`require('boa')` returns the root object, which will be your entry point to all Python functions, and it provides these methods:
+`require('@pipcook/boa')` returns the root object, which will be your entry point to all Python functions, and it provides these methods:

 #### `.builtins()`